-Products which have qualities such as versatility, that is being able to bind many different types of materials such as metals, wood, rubber, vinyl, nylon, plastic, leather, fabric, etc. that are used for making different shoes that could all be in your shoe cabinet; rapidity, that is being able to set, cure and dry quickly; resistivity, that is being resistant to water (waterproof), chemicals, heat and other physical factors like abrasion, snow, cold and ice; flexibility, that is able to overcome breaking and cracking after drying; and durability, that is being able to give a long lasting permanent repair.
+Products which have qualities such as versatility that are being able to bind many different types of materials such as metals, wood, rubber, vinyl, nylon, plastic, leather, fabric, etc. are used for making different shoes that could all be in your shoe cabinet; rapidity, that is being able to set, cure and dry quickly; resistivity, that is being resistant to water (waterproof), chemicals, heat and other physical factors like abrasion, snow, cold and ice; flexibility, that is able to overcome breaking and cracking after drying; and durability, that is being able to give a long-lasting permanent repair.

-Sometimes you’re restricted within the options available to you at a time, and this is applicable to even the purchasing of shoe glues for your repairs.
-Various offline and online retail stores offer different shoe glues to teeming customers, but depending on your need and desired glue quality, the precise brand you desire may not be readily available at least for the time frame at your disposal.
+Sometimes you’re restricted within the options available to you at a time.
+This applies to even the purchasing of shoe glues for your repairs.
+Various offline and online retail stores offer different shoe glues to teeming customers.
+Still, depending on your need and desired glue quality, the precise brand you desire may not be readily available at least for the time frame at your disposal.

 This will also affect your buying consideration as other alternatives may become choice based on time and present availability.

-There are different types of shoe repairs and although many types of shoe glues have great versatility and general purposes, some of the shoe glues are specifically for certain purposes like sealing, fixing and achieving some precise functions.
+There are different types of shoe repairs, and although many kinds of shoe glues have great versatility and general purposes, some of the shoe glues are specifically for specific purposes like sealing, fixing, and achieving some precise functions.

-The aforementioned glues have been described and reviewed above in a succinct way that could help you make a good purchasing choice based on your need and financial status.
-For example, Sof Sole Shoe Glue will do better as a sealant than Gear Aid Aquaseal which resistance to abrasion makes it good for fixing shoes intended for outdoor duties.
+For example, Sof Sole Shoe Glue will do better as a sealant than Gear Aid Aquaseal, which resistance to abrasion makes it good for fixing shoes intended for outdoor duties.